Holographic cosmology from "dimensional reduction" of ${\cal N}=4$ SYM vs. $AdS_5\times S^5$

 In this case, we see that we obtain a specific 3 dimensional field theory with generalized conformal structure, one obtained from the dimensional reduction of ${\cal N}=4$ SYM.
 However, in \cite{Afshordi:2016dvb,Afshordi:2017ihr} the best fit to the CMBR data of the {\em perturbative} phenomenological field theory was analyzed, and it was found that for no fermions (introducing fermions moves the fit away from the desired region), the number of adjoint scalars for a good match is of the order of $10^4$, which is much larger than the one obtained from dimensionally reducing ${\cal N}=4$ SYM (which is 7: 6 originally, and one from the $A_0$ component of the gauge field).
 That means that this theory does not fit the CMBR data {\em perturbatively}.

 It could be that one needs to choose a larger coupling (so as not to have $g^2_{\rm eff}<1$) in order to find the fit, though to test that we would need access to lattice data.
-Or it could be that ${\cal N}=4$ SYM is just a toy model, and we would need to apply the same methods to other top down gravity dual pairs, though we will leave that for further work.
-In particular, we saw that the $a(t)$ uniquely selected by the type IIB equations of motion corresponded to a "stiff matter" cosmology, with $w=1$, which is different than, say, inflation.
+Or it could be that ${\cal N}=4$ SYM is just a toy model, and we would need to apply the same methods to other top down gravity dual pairs, though we will leave that for further work.\footnote{Note that supersymmetry itself for the gravity dual pair is not ruled out by the CMBR data, since bosons and fermions give different contributions to the fit; only a small number of fields in 3 dimensions is, since as we said, we need of the order of $10^4$ bosons.} In particular, we saw that the $a(t)$ uniquely selected by the type IIB equations of motion corresponded to a "stiff matter" cosmology, with $w=1$, which is different than, say, inflation.